Wednesday 18 December 2019

 How can I contribute?

 Perhaps you’ve been waiting for the design of Scala 3 to settle down before diving in.
 That settling-down is now largely complete, so now is an excellent time to get involved.
-If you’re a Dotty first-timer, read the getting started page.
+If you’re a Dotty first-timer, read the getting started page on the Dotty site.

 There are two basic ways you can help Scala 3 happen: